 6. Trust Your Instincts But Get Expert Opinions

 No one has your interests in mind to the same degree that you do.
-You and your family will be the ultimate beneficiaries or victims of your financial decisions or those made on your behalf.
-For that reason, you should seek out professional opinions of financial experts when they are available.
+You will be the ultimate beneficiary or victim of your financial decisions or those made on your behalf.
+For that reason, you should seek out professional opinions of financial experts when and if they are available.
+Even reading about them on the internet is better than just plunging ahead without any guide.

-But follow this rule as well: never take or agree to any investment actions that you do not fully understand and are in total agreement with.
+But follow this rule as well: never take or agree to any advice or investment actions that you do not fully understand and are in total agreement with.
 If you are unsure, do not agree to do things that you do not understand.
+Like you would with a medical issue, get a second opinion.

 If financial success were guaranteed, everyone would have it and there would never be any anxiety amongst us about money.
 But that isn’t the way it works.